-Dicey's Rule 135 currently provides (1) as a general rule the mutual obligations of an assignor and assignee are governed by the law of the contract between them and the law governing the right to which the assignment relates determines its assignability, the relationship between the assignee and the debtor, the conditions under which the assignment can be invoked against the debtor and any question as to whether a debtor's obligations have been discharged and (2) in other cases the validity and effect of an assignment of an intangible may be governed by the law with which the right assigned has its most significant connection.45
+assignee and the debtor, the conditions under which the assignment can be invoked against the debtor and any question as to whether a debtor's obligations have been discharged and (2) in other cases the validity and effect of an assignment of an intangible may be governed by the law with which the right assigned has its most significant connection.4555

-Article 14(2) of Rome I46 also follows the position currently adopted by Dicey.
-Whilst some commentators have been of the view that the Rome Convention and Rome I do not cover proprietary questions, the Court of Appeal in the leading case of Raiffeisen Zentralbank Österreich v Five Star Trading47 (which was decided in relation to the equivalent provision of the Rome Convention) confirmed that Article 14(2) provides that the rights of an assignee (and by extension a chargee) of most types of intangible asset are determined by the law governing that asset and not by its lex situs.
+Article 14(2) of Rome I4656 also follows the position currently adopted by Dicey.
+Whilst some commentators have been of the view that the Rome Convention and Rome I do not cover proprietary questions, the Court of Appeal in the leading case of Raiffeisen Zentralbank Österreich v Five Star Trading4757 (which was decided in relation to the equivalent provision of the Rome Convention) confirmed that Article 14(2) provides that the rights of an assignee (and by extension a chargee) of most types of intangible asset are determined by the law governing that asset and not by its lex situs.
 One of the key arguments for this approach is that the lex situs of an intangible is generally the country in which it is properly recoverable or can be enforced but this is often uncertain and may result in an artificial determination of lex situs.